awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 **key**
 Identifies the master key\.
 The format is a **key**=ID pair\.
 The **key** attribute is required in all encrypt commands\.
 When you use an AWS KMS customer master key \(CMK\) in an encrypt command, the value of the **key** attribute can be a CMK ID or Amazon Resource Name \(ARN\), an alias, or an alias ARN\.
-The key attribute is required in decrypt commands when the master key provider is not AWS KMS\.
+The **key** attribute is required in decrypt commands when the master key provider is not AWS KMS\.
 The **key** attribute is not permitted in commands that decrypt data that was encrypted under an AWS KMS CMK\.
 You can specify multiple **key** attributes in each `--master-keys` parameter value\.
 However, any **provider**, **region**, and **profile** attributes apply to all master keys in the parameter value\.
 To specify master keys with different attribute values, use multiple `--master-keys` parameters in the command\.
 **provider**
 Identifies the [master key provider](concepts.md#master-key-provider)\.
 The format is a **provider**=ID pair\.
 The default value, **aws\-kms**, represents AWS KMS\.
 This attribute is required only when the master key provider is not AWS KMS\.
 **region**
 Identifies the AWS Region of an AWS KMS CMK\.
 This attribute is valid only for AWS KMS CMKs\.
-It is used only when the **key** identifier does not specify a region; otherwise, it is ignored\.
-When it is used, it overrides the default region in the AWS CLI named profile\.
+It is used only when the **key** identifier does not specify a Region; otherwise, it is ignored\.
+When it is used, it overrides the default Region in the AWS CLI named profile\.
 **profile**
 Identifies an AWS CLI [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)\.
 This attribute is valid only for AWS KMS CMKs\.
-The region in the profile is used only when the key identifier does not specify a region and there is no **region** attribute in the command\.
+The Region in the profile is used only when the key identifier does not specify a Region and there is no **region** attribute in the command\.

 **\-\-input \(\-i\)**
 Specifies the location of the data to encrypt or decrypt\.
 This parameter is required\.
 The value can be a path to a file or directory, or a file name pattern\.
 If you are piping input to the command \(stdin\), use `-`\.